 Before reaching the city, Huong River stretches its “arm” to embrace the entire Imperial City, granting some protection to the former capital.
 The river continuously flows past Hen Islet and a dozen of tranquil villages, before emptying into the Tam Giang Lagoon.

 In the autumn, flowers from the riverside orchards fall into the water, giving it a fresh, perfume-like aroma.
-Hence, the river was named as Huong Giang, literally translated as Perfume River.
+Hence, the river was named Huong Giang, literally translated as Perfume River.
 Coincidentally, its sobriquet speaks up the river’s poetry and romance.

-On a sunny day, Huong River appears like a huge silver strip traversing the green fields and mountains.
+On a sunny day, the Huong River appears like a huge silver strip traversing the green fields and mountains.
 It then turns into a purple-hue blue colour at dusk, evoking serenity, yet somewhat melancholy.
 And when the city lights up at night, the river reflects the kaleidoscopic nature of the life on its bank.
 That’s why many artists, poets and composers have immortalised the Huong River into their works.

 The Royal Tombs

 Before the construction of any royal mausoleum, feng shui masters were consulted to find the most propitious location.
-Typically, the deceased emperors should rest with his back leaning on the mountains, while his front facing the river.
+Typically, the deceased emperors should rest with their back leaning on the mountains, while their front facing the river.
 That’s why you can find several tombs in close proximity to the Huong River.
 Among them, Minh Mang Tomb is the most profound.
 It is located directly at the Bang Lang Fork, where the river’s tributaries intersect.